 I don’t think I’ve had a single day of motherhood when I felt “caught up.”
 I am always partway between numerous work or creative projects, while attempting some sort of family magic, and then plodding through the daily have-to’s of life—bills, providing food, driving people places—all of it.
 I don’t think it is possible to feel caught up without massive amounts of help.
 (So ask for help when you can!)

 I’ve adopted a new attitude about the myriad of end results I’d like to achieve in a day.
 As much as possible, I’m no longer tied to the outcome.
 I work to stay present, to remain grounded in peace, to focus on one thing at a time.
 I can’t be in three places at once.
 It is simple physics.
 We mothers try to be, but we can’t be.

 Life becomes simpler when we surrender to the seasons of the day, the week, the year.

 Some days will be for creation, some for nurturing, some for going forth boldly in the world, some for quietly rearranging the cabinets inside the home.
 These days, instead of attempting to do all these things in one day, I sit quietly in the morning and I ask.
 I ask the inner self, I ask the universe what I need to do that day.
 Where does my heart need to be?
 Who needs me most?
 And then I let the rest go.

-We can’t “do it all” at the same time ladies, and trying to do so— well.
-It creates anxiety, both for ourselves and our families.
+We can’t “do it all” at the same time ladies, and trying to do so creates anxiety, both for ourselves and for our families.